Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 - UVHWP, QP, AQWP, AHWP to 0, PCC to 4.005
 - Witnessed count rates between 10 and 30.
 - Moved A_HWP to 45.
-- Count rates jumpted to ~1000 for both C4 and C6.
+- Count rates jumped to ~1000 for both C4 and C6.
 - Moved BQWP, BHWP, BCHWP, and BCQWP to zero but count rates remained high, ~1200 on C4 and ~900 on C6.
 BCQWP is not calibrated, but its fast axis is visually relatively vertical.
 However, if I move the fast axis to -30 degrees from the vertical, we see a minimum of ~5 counts/second!
 I hypothesize that I likely wrenched this component in there so hard that I knocked the plate holding the crystal about 30 degrees!
 Yikes.
 Whatever, as long as we can find the minimum, right?

 ### Back to debugging the jump